django-fluent/django-fluent-contents/docs/plugins/gist.rst

 The `gist` plugin provides highlighting of programming code snippets (referred to as `Gists <https://gist.github.com/>`_), which are hosted at `GitHub <http://www.github.com/>`_.

+In the background, Gist snippets are JavaScript includes which render the Gist with syntax highlighting.

 Installation
 ------------